 Using a Project Management Information System (PMIS) that has the functionalities to manage the plant, equipment, tools, and other types of assets like PMWeb, those contractors and subcontractors can fulfill the two requirements of managing the project delivery as well as managing those assets and the movement of those assets.
 In addition, it provides a solution for managing the spare parts inventory for those assets.

-Using PMWeb location module, a unique location will be added for each construction site as well as for the company head office and any other locations for central plant and central garage.
+Using the PMWeb location module, a unique location will be added for each construction site as well as for the company head office and any other locations for the central plant and central garage.
 For locations that are associated with construction sites, the relevant project will be assigned to the location.
-In addition, all details that relate to the location such as address, spatial coordinates, pictures of the site among others will be added.
+In addition, all details that relate to the location such as an address, spatial coordinates, and pictures of the site among others will be added.
 There is no limit to the data that can be added to each location.

-For each plant, equipment, tool and other type of asset, PMWeb allows capturing the details of all work orders that were executed to repair an asset or a component of an asset.
-In addition, PMWeb allows creating preventive maintenance work orders to have those repairs scheduled on their due date.
+For each plant, equipment, tool, and other type of asset, PMWeb allows capturing the details of all work orders that were executed to repair an asset or a component of an asset.
+In addition, PMWeb allows creation of preventive maintenance work orders to have those repairs scheduled on their due date.
 For all work orders, PMWeb allows capturing all required details including pictures of the replaced parts.
 In addition, it allows creating an estimate for each work order as well as capturing the agreed cost for each work order including the cost of labor resources and the material needed to perform the work order.
-The resource cost will be captured from PMWeb resource database and the material cost will be captured from PMWeb material cost database.
+The resource cost will be captured from the PMWeb resource database and the material cost will be captured from the PMWeb material cost database.
 In addition, there is the option to pick the material needed for the work order from the PMWeb inventory locations.

-All work orders performed at the different construction site locations as well as head office, central plant, central garage and other defined locations in PMWeb can be viewed on a map as long as the latitude and longitude attributes had been added to each location.
+All work orders performed at the different construction site locations as well as head office, central plant, central garage, and other defined locations in PMWeb can be viewed on a map as long as the latitude and longitude attributes had been added to each location.
 The user can filter what work orders to display based on the period the work orders were performed.

-The captured plants, equipment, tools and other types of asset details, including their movement plans, will become available to be reported on in any desired form and format depending on the extent of available data.
-The report can be designed to allow the report reader to drilldown to the specific plant, equipment, tool and other type of asset included in the report to view additional details.
+The captured plants, equipment, tools, and other types of asset details, including their movement plans, will become available to be reported on in any desired form and format depending on the extent of available data.
+The report can be designed to allow the report reader to drill down to the specific plant, equipment, tool, and other type of asset included in the report to view additional details.
 The report could include visuals to better analyze and understand the reported data.